-Our research is diverse and interdisciplinary, utilizing a range of tools and datasets to answer pressing questions of relevance to scientists and the general public.
+Our research is diverse and interdisciplinary, utilizing a range of tools and datasets to answer questions of relevance to scientists and society.
 Here are a few topics that we are actively investigating:

 Modern Sedimentary Environments

 Modern nearshore and shallow marine depositional systems provide an opportunity to link active sedimentary processes to their deposits.
 These details can be used to better understand the sedimentary record of Earth’s past surface processes and environments.
-We have undertaken modern research in BC (Canada) and are currently working on modern estuaries on New Zealand’s North Island.
+Our research has taken us to the coast of BC (Canada), Queensland (Australia), and the estuaries and deltas of New Zealand’s North Island.

 Carbon Geostorage

 Carbon capture and storage (CCS) has the potential to significantly abate climate change.
 Storage in geological formations is one of the primary mechanisms used for CCS, but requires detailed reservoir modelling to accurately predict the long term fate of injected carbon dioxide.
-We have worked on CCS projects in Alberta (Canada) and Queensland (Australia).
+Our research has focused on CCS projects in BC and Alberta (Canada), Queensland (Australia), and New Zealand.

 Porosity and Permeability in Bioturbated Sediments

 The burrowing activity of invertebrates affects the sorting characteristics of sediments and, as a result, strongly impacts porosity and permeability.
 These biogenic changes to the sediment texture have important implications to fluid flow in subsurface strata (i.e., water, oil, natural gas).
-We have undertaken reservoir studies in the Cretaceous Viking Fm and Medicine Hat Member, Niobrara Fm from Alberta (Canada).
-Presently, we are collaborating with workers overseas on various other examples of biogenic permeability.
+Our investigations have included the Cretaceous Viking and Niobrara formations in the Western Canada Sedimentary Basin, as well as the Hanifa Formation (Saudi Arabia).